 Rewarding restaurant customers is definitely not a new thing.
-Restaurants create innovative customer loyalty programs to encourage long term patronage.
+Restaurants create innovative customer loyalty programs or offer discounts and gift cards to encourage long term patronage.
 In fact, loyalty programs have proven to benefit restaurant establishments by rewarding their customers for repeat business and referring their friends.

 Restaurants with an active loyalty program have recorded more than a 35% repeat rate from their regular customer.
 They have noted that these loyal customers spend 39% more on an average and are 3 times less expensive to market to.

 With stats like these, who wouldn’t want to have a great customer loyalty program?

 But restaurants often fail to provide this simple solution or highlight it on their websites.
 That’s not the case with Starbucks!